Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Datanimbus/Datanimbus.md

 ---

 ### **1. Self-Introduction**
-"I am Venkatesh Bharath with 3 years of experience in Java Full Stack Development.
+"I am --- with 3 years of experience in Java Full Stack Development.
 I have hands-on experience in Java 8, Spring Boot, Hibernate, and ReactJS.
 I specialize in building scalable applications, ensuring code quality using test-driven development, and implementing microservices architecture."

 ---